 The Victoria project claim area was reduced from 45,000 hectares to 21,189 hectares in two blocks surrounding the Salamandra and Carina projects.
+These claim areas have been incorporated as part of the Salamandra and Carina projects respectively.
+Subsequent to the end of the period, the Company re-staked a 60,000 hectare claim located within the area of the previous large Victoria claim block.
 In March 2008 the Victoria claims were optioned to Blackcomb Minerals Inc. as part of the Option and Joint Venture Agreement covering the Salamandra project, which was terminated in March 2009.
-There were no significant expenditures on the Victoria project during the period (1st half 2009 - \$32,227 with expenditure recoveries of \$29,014 received from Blackcomb Minerals).
+There were no significant expenditures on the Victoria project during the period (1st half 2009 - \$51,281 with expenditure recoveries of \$29,014 received from Blackcomb Minerals).